geocaruso/NO2/README.md

 # NO2
-Repository of processed data used in manuscript entitled "Population size and centrality effects on NO2 air pollution across and within European cities" submitted for publication by Yufei Wei, Rémi Lemoy and Geoffrey Caruso.
+Repository of processed data and supplementary material used in manuscript entitled "Population size and centrality effects on NO2 air pollution across and within European cities" by Yufei Wei, Rémi Lemoy and Geoffrey Caruso.

 The processed data from which regressions and graphics were made is available in the form of two csv files: